Some thoughts on evaluation and co-creation from our Research, Evaluation and Design Lead, Vicky Tremain.

 In the meantime you can find out more about HCEP and their progress here.
 For further reading, check out the Centre for Cultural Value’s highly accessible new set of Evaluation Principles (co-created, by the way) which reinforce the idea that evaluation should be ‘people-centred’.
 If you’re new to thinking about evaluation, or you need a refresher, we recommend making use of this excellent free resource.

-always possible helps organisations to find, understand and translate insight about what works, how, and why.
+always possible helps organisations to find, understand, and translate insight.